TapeWerm/avl_tree/README.md

 # Description
 AVL tree in C++

 This is just a toy program, not a real project.
 There is no remove function or interactivity.
+Object files compiled on Ubuntu 18.04.
 # Figures
 AVL tree balancing algorithms rearrange the nodes when the left or right branch of any node becomes more than one node longer than the other side.
 They encounter 4 cases:
 * [Straight right heavy branch](images/AVL%20shift%20left.png)